ar-visions/orbiter/GUIDELINES.md

 * **User-led Layout**: Orbiter avoids rigid layout constraints.
 The user dictates view positioning, floating, docking, and snapping.
 Layouts adapts based on top level configurable constraints -- which amount to more permutability than other code editors.

-* **Minimal UI Noise**: All UI must justify its presence.
-Interface elements (like file trees) are condensed to dropdowns or dynamic presentations only when needed.
+* **Minimal UI Permuting**: All UI must justify its presence.
+Interface elements like file trees, for example are constrained to 1 depth.
+To do so, we have just two icons that show up when there are multiple depth levels.
+If the project does not have multiple depth per project, this will not present.
+One may expand multiple directive views with a singluar list, and feel natural doing so.
+The critical aspect of this control is it does not have to be resized constantly -- effectively paramount for the user.

-* **Declarative Roots, Mutative Flow**: Orbiter uses declarative composition for initial state but allows user-driven mutation of views afterward.
+* **Declarative Roots, Mutative Flow**: Orbiter uses declarative composition for default UI state, however allows mutation of views afterward.
 No re-declaration needed for each frame.
+This is not a React-based app, but rather something that can encompass more customization by user.

-* **Scene is Primary**: Code is the central view.
-Most UI design is handled through the code editor.
-Decorations and layers support, not distract from, code-focused workflows.
+* **Scene is Primary**: The editor is the central view.
+Most advancements to interface are within the editor.
+What top-level remains is simple layers with child layout types.
+We only have a file browser, terminal, and in design mode: properties, and toolbox

 * **Text-Based Styling**: UI styles are specified in `.css` files named after the app.
 These files define declarative visual behaviors and transitions and are read during app setup.
 Style belongs in text.